centos-wheezy/umami23/README.md

 # umami23
-Drupal 10 site based on the Umami demonstration profile
+This is a Drupal 10 site based on the Umami demonstration profile.
+It is a personal repository designed exclusively for testing and learning purposes.
+It serves as a practical playground to explore and experiment with Drupal 10's themes, modules, Twig templates, SCSS, and customization.